 25. Has the FAA carried out the oversight audit requirements, including any line stations during the previous 2-year period, and was the repair station in compliance with parts 43 & 145 and the EASA Supplement conditions?
 Is this audit recorded and any findings tracked and closed?
 26. Has the FAA forwarded the complete package as required and made a recommendation or recommendations in the case of line stations to EASA to renew the approval?
-27. Did the FAA have reason to advise EASA of any Level 1 findings; i.e., EASA Form 9 non-recommendations?
+27. Did the FAA have reason to advise EASA of any Level 1 findings; i.e., EASA Form 9 nonrecommendations?
 28. Does the FAA have the most recent renewal documentation on file from EASA?
 29. Has the FAA added the fact that the repair station has renewed its EASA approval to the file and retained the additional audit requirements of their oversight audits system, and does the repair station profile show the correct renewal date?
-C ompliance Checklist with MAG Section B-Amendment to Certificate.
+C Compliance Checklist with MAG Section B-Amendment to Certificate.
 30. Where the facility Accountable Manager or company name has changed, is this reflected in the supplement?
-Where the facility Accountable Manager or company name has changed, is 30.
-Where the facility Accountable Manager or company name has changed, is this reflected in the supplement?
-Has the FAA carried out any audit required by the amendment?
-Is this audit 30.
-Where the facility Accountable Manager or company name has changed, is this reflected in the supplement?
-Has the FAA carried out any audit required by the amendment?
+31. Has the FAA carried out any audit required by the amendment?
 Is this audit recorded and any findings tracked and closed?
-Has the FAA forwarded the complete package as required and made a 30.
-31. 32.
-Where the facility Accountable Manager or company name has changed, is this reflected in the supplement?
-Has the FAA carried out any audit required by the amendment?
-Is this audit recorded and any findings tracked and closed?
-Has the FAA forwarded the complete package as required and made a recommendation to EASA to re-issue the certificate?
-Does the FAA have the most recent documentation, i.e., EASA cover letter
+32. Has the FAA forwarded the complete package as required and made a recommendation to EASA to re-issue the certificate?
+33. Does the FAA have the most recent documentation, i.e., EASA cover letter and EASA approval certificate?
+34. Has the FAA added the fact that the repair station has amended its EASA approval to the file?
+35. Has the FAA carried out enforcement procedures, and has the FAA advised EASA of any enforcement that may impact the EASA certificate?